lucia2007/tennis_buddies/TESTING.md

 1. In my Edit Buddy form the "currently" image field is empty, even though it should display the path to the image.
 I had not managed to make the path appear.
 Neverthless, this does not affect the functionality and the user is able to edit the image without any problems.
 [Missing Image description](/testing-images/missing_image_description.png)

 2. There is a bug in the browser console related to the imported JS which handles the appearance of messages.
 The same error appears in most browsers.
+Error details are below.

+'alert.js:21 Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented') at q.close (alert.js:21:22) at (index):665:19'

 [Browser error](/testing-images/browser_error.png)

+It seems that this error occurs at "EVENT_CLOSE" which is provided by the Boostrap library.
+Numerous colleagues have reported having the same bug in their console.
+As this bug has not affected the functionality connected to displaying and closing the messages, I have left this bug-fix for the next version.

 [Back to top](#testing)